antonfirsov/docs/2014/09-dotnetsamples/2014-09-dotnetsamples.md

 The reasons we decided to move the samples to GitHub is as follows:

-1. Be where the community is
+1. We want to be where our community is
-2. Offers an awesome browsing experience
+2. GitHub offers an awesome browsing experience
-3. Provides a home for conceptual documentation
+3. GitHub enables conceptual documentation to be located with sample code
-4. Enables contributions
+4. We want to be able to accept contributions

 Let me take them one by one.

-## Be where the community is
+## We want to be where our community is

 It's where the majority of the .NET community is these days.
 Our principle is, and has been, to go where our customers are, rather than asking them to move to, say, MSDN Code Gallery.

-## Offers an awesome browsing experience
+## GitHub offers an awesome browsing experience

 The nice thing with GitHub is that it allows us to link to parts of the samples.
 For example, in SIMD [we can point][simd-pointer] you to a specific line of code